Sooqija/heart-segmentation/README.md

 ## Datasets
 ### MM-WHS 2017 Dataset

-The MM-WHS 2017 dataset is a dataset for multi-modality whole heart segmentation.
-It provides 20 labeled and 40 unlabeled CT volumes, as well as 20 labeled and 40 unlabeled MR volumes.
-In total there are 120 multi-modality cardiac images acquired in a real clinical environment.
+The MM-WHS 2017 dataset is designed for multi-modality whole heart segmentation.
+It includes 20 labeled and 40 unlabeled CT volumes, as well as 20 labeled and 40 unlabeled MR volumes, totaling 120 multi-modality cardiac images acquired in a real clinical setting.
 **Publication Date: 2017**.

 #### Sources